yarenty/quotes/src/Henry_David_Thoreau/README.md

 Men have become the tools of their tools.
+.. my wealth is not possession but enjoyment